Kong/MVNRepo/README.md

 MVNRepo
 ======================
-This is a public MVN repository hosted on GitHub.
-You're free to use it in your projects and contribute with new libraries.
+This is a public Maven Repository hosted on GitHub that we use on Mashape.

+You are free to use in your projects, and contribute to it.

 Usage
 --------